sharadregoti/tyk-docs/tyk-docs/content/shared/x-tyk-gateway.md

 ID is the ID of event handler in storage.

 **Field: `name` (`string`)**
-Name is the name of event handler
+Name is the name of event handler.

 **Field: `` ([WebhookEvent](#webhookevent))**
+Webhook contains WebhookEvent configs.
+Encoding and decoding is handled by the custom marshaller.

 ### **PluginConfig**